2D Plots: Styling

 fig = TikzFigure()

-ax = fig.axis2d(xlabel="Month", ylabel="Temperature", xlim=(0, 13), grid=True)
+ax = fig.axis2d( xlabel="Month", ylabel="Temperature", xlim=(0, 13), grid=True,)

 months = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12]temp_seattle = [-5, -4, 0, 5, 10, 15, 18, 17, 12, 6, 0, -4]temp_phoenix = [12, 15, 18, 24, 30, 36, 38, 37, 33, 26, 18, 12]

-ax.add_plot(months, temp_seattle, label="Seattle", color="blue", mark="o")ax.add_plot(months, temp_phoenix, label="Phoenix", color="red", mark="square")
+ax.add_plot( months, temp_seattle, label="Seattle", color="blue", mark=marks.circle,)ax.add_plot( months, temp_phoenix, label="Phoenix", color="red", mark=marks.square,)

 ax.set_legend(position="north west")fig.show()